-With such a potentially game-changing topic with no definitive answers, we needed test this inside the MyGolfSpy LAB.
-We want to know once and for all, should you leave the pin in or pull out.
+With such a potentially game-changing topic with no definitive answers, we needed to test this inside the MyGolfSpy LAB.
+We want to know once and for all, if should you leave the pin in or pull it out.

 Even the guys that do this for a living are split on the topic.
 Bryson Dechambeau says he will be leaving the pin in whenever he can.
 Justin Thomas said, “I can’t really take myself seriously if I kept the pin in.”
 And Phil?
 Well, Phil often has his caddie tend the pin from 70 or more yards out.
 Who’s right?

 Is it possible that by leaving the flag in it will help all golfers make more putts and even improve their misses?
 Let’s find out.

 The purpose of this study was to gain an understanding of the resulting effect that exists when a golfer leaves the flag in vs. the flag out during a round of golf.
 This was done to ultimately determine the make vs. miss % and the resulting distance of putts that were missed.